 One of the best ways to experience Austin is by attending one (or more!) of its many festivals.
 The Austin City Limits (ACL) Music Festival is one of the largest live music events in the country, taking the famed "Austin City Limits" TV series outside the studio and into scenic Zilker Park.
 In 2021, the fest will be held October 1-3 and October 8-10, and features more than 100+ performances on eight stages.
 Here are our insider tips on how to have fun and survive the fest.

 A printed copy of a negative COVID-19 test result will be required to attend ACL Festival 2021.
 The negative COVID-19 printed test result must be obtained within 72 hours of attending ACL Festival.
 Patrons who are fully vaccinated may show proof of full COVID-19 vaccination instead of proof of negative test.
 Information related to masks will be released closer to the festival dates.
 Find the full policy at aclfestival.com/safety

 Getting to the Fest

-Or take the scenic route and pedal to the fest.
-Grab an Austin B-cycle from one of the 50+ stations in central Austin and head to the Barton Springs Road & Sterzing Street station, where a B-cycle valet will be on hand to dock your bike.
-There are also bike racks at each of the festival entrances.
-Or rely on the pedal power of a pedicab.
-Several different pedicab companies (such as Capital Pedicab) operate in downtown Austin, with varying rates.
+Take the scenic route and pedal to the fest.
+Bring your bike or grab an Austin MetroCycle from one of the 50+ stations in central Austin and head to the bike parking on Stratford Drive, near the MoPac Pedestrian Bridge.
+Or, rely on the pedal power of a pedicab.
+Several different pedicab companies (such as Capital Pedicap) operate in downtown Austin, with varying rates.
 If you’re within walking distance, the Ann and Roy Butler Hike-and-Bike Trail takes you right to Zilker Park.

 Credit Greg Noire.